WhiteG00se/ER_QualityReforged/Tobi's_README.md

 - GIT CLONE this repo
 - download latest version of ERR from their discord (under "updates"): https://discord.gg/rGY3W7xe
+- unzip ERR into the repo folder
+- discard all changes in your GIT client

+# how to update ERR

+- download latest version of ERR from their discord (under "updates"): https://discord.gg/rGY3W7xe
+- delete everything in the repo
+- unzip ERR into the repo folder
 - discard all changes in your GIT client